Salwan/salwan.github.io/_posts/2011-08-23-postmortem-prison-escaptor-ld.md

 IRC channel #ludumdare, Notch livestreaming himself working on his entry, and LD blog entries that I read/write, all served as distractions.
 And you can see pretty clearly in the timelapse how many times I got distracted with those... more than I thought.

-### 3. Uncomplete experience with Flash
+### 3. Incomplete experience with Flash

-Flash has a weird way to dealing with things that sometimes doesn't make sense.
+Flash has a weird way of dealing with things that sometimes doesn't make sense.
 Before Prison Escapor, the only game I finished in flash was pong which is hardly a game and it was many years ago.
 I had confidence in my knowledge in Flash and my framework to not face tricky situations.

-But I did, many in fact, the two most that took most of the time during the second and third day:
+But I did, many in fact, the two that took most of the time during the second and third day:

 * Building multiple levels in Flash editor (I haven't done that yet in First Defense)
 * The strange relationship between child and parent movieclips as opposed to construction and events, this is a very basic thing and I'm actually shocked I didn't have problems in the past due to this misunderstanding.